 UPWork is another main contender for major freelance job boards.
 Much like Freelancer, UPWork offers a wide variety of jobs that can easily be accomplished online.
 Although the pay isn’t always the best, the sheer amount of jobs available will always give you something to do.

-For outsourcing work or finding jobs, eLance is one of the best.
-You will need to register to view more details and bid on jobs, but the eLance community is very mature and bridges the gap between clients and those seeking online pay.
+For outsourcing writing work or finding jobs, Contentmart is a good place..
+You will need to register to view more details and bid on jobs. the Contentmart community is very mature and bridges the gap between clients and those seeking online pay.

 Although highly overlooked, Craiglist is still one of the easiest to find freelancing writing jobs.
 Craigslist’s main appeal to network people within the local area but you’re not restricted to just your city – take a look around and see what you can find; thousands of companies and individuals post jobs for writing for blogs, articles, and websites.